TITLE 21 AGRICULTURE AND RANCHING

 H. All tests shall be at the owners expense.

-21.32.4.10 TUBERCULOSIS TEST REQUIREMENTS FOR CATTLE AND BISON: All sexually intact import dairy cattle 4 months of age or older must have a negative tuberculin test within 30 days prior to entry regardless of the status of the state of origin or TB free herd.
+21.32.4.10 TUBERCULOSIS TEST REQUIREMENTS FOR CATTLE AND BISON: All sexually intact import dairy cattle four months of age or older must have a negative tuberculin test within 30 days prior to entry regardless of the status of the state of origin or TB free herd.
 Exception: May be consigned to a licensed New Mexico auction, where they will be “N” branded, sold for slaughter only and sent directly to slaughter or a licensed New Mexico feedlot.

 21.32.4.11 TUBERCULOSIS REQUIREMENTS FOR INTERNATIONAL IMPORTS: